Google's Algorithm Updates

 - If the website is supposedly a directory but you have to search to find anything, then it's a dynamic site that has no static pages and your site won't be found by Search engines.

-- If the backlinks on the page have a rel="nofollow" tag on them the search engines won't give you credit for the PR (page rank).
-Some directories are doing this to protect the PR of their page (it won't provide PR but may bring you traffic).
+- If the backlinks on the page have a rel="nofollow" tag on them the search engines won't give you credit for the page rank.
+Some directories are doing this to protect their own page rank (it may bring you traffic).
 However, even though most local sites put "nofollow" on the link, it can still help your ranking a little bit (called a citation) so don't ignore those.

-- The website takes forever to load (too many ad banners, etc.) and search engines won't wait which means they won't index your link on their page if it's at the bottom of the page.
+- The website takes forever to load (too many ad banners, etc.) and search engines won't wait which means they won't index your link on their page either.

 - The website is poorly designed and has broken code, etc.